theHostileNegotiator/KWBandage/PatchNotes.md

 1. When selected to be deployed, the upgrade subobjects will appear when replacing cursor.
 This does not happen with other structures
 	* Hide subobjects in animation state
 2. Subfactions AI would not use bombing runs and bloodhouds
-	* Added the ability for the AI to use the special power
+	* Added the ability for the AI to use the Support Power
 #### Tech Center
 1. Tech Center Telescope animation is bugged, socket does not move with telescope
 	* Fix animation to match with correct bones
 		* Additionally, animation will not play when Not Powered or EMPed
 2. ZOCOM AI will not use Sharpshooter ability
-	* Added the ability for the AI to use the special power
+	* Added the ability for the AI to use the Support Power
 #### Dig In Structure
 1. Advanced units from the Base Factions can not garrison in structure whereas Sub Factions can
 	* Exclude Sub Faction advanced units from garrison Dig In Structure